Mohammad Hossein Adeli

-Seyed Mohammad Hossein Adeli (محمدحسین عادلی, born in 1953 in Ahvaz) is an Iranian politician, diplomat, economist and academic.
+Mohammad Hossein Adeli (محمدحسین عادلی, born in 1953 in Ahvaz) is an Iranian politician, diplomat, economist and academic.
 He was the Secretary General of the Gas Exporting Countries Forum from 2014 until 2018.
 He is the founder of Ravand Institute.
 He was the chairman of Iran's first Investment Bank Amin Investment Bank until 2011.
-In May 2014, he received the Order of the Rising Sun from the Emperor of Japan, Akihito, the highest Order given to any Iranian National for his important role in the Iran–Japan Relation.
+In May 2014, he received the Order of the Rising Sun from the Emperor of Japan, Akihito, the highest Order given to any Iranian National for his important role in the Iran–Japan relations.

 Personal life and education

 Hossein Adeli is one of the few Iranian politicians to have an international background, having studied Business Administration at Tehran Business School, he continued his Masters in International Economics at University of Tehran before earning his Doctor of Business Administration in California Coast University.
 He attended his Ph.D. courses in Stony Brook University and New School University.
 He obtained his second Ph.D. in Economics from Jamia Millia Islamia.